On the Expected Total Number of Infections for Virus Spread on a Finite Network: Main Results and Proofs

 It is worth noting that in case $\left\{\TTT_j\right\}_{1 \leq j \leq k}$ are i.i.d. (if they are random) or isomorphic (if they are constant) then equation (\ref{Equ:Limit-Answer-Many}) can be reformulated as

-Like in the case of starting with one infection, following is an immediate application of the above results. \begin{Theorem} Suppose $G_n$ is a graph selected uniformly at random from the set of all $r$-regular graphs on $n$ vertices where we assume $n r$ is an even number.
+As in the case of starting with one infected vertex, the following theorem is an immediate application of the above results. \begin{Theorem} Suppose $G_n$ is a graph selected uniformly at random from the set of all $r$-regular graphs on $n$ vertices where we assume $n r$ is an even number.
 Let $I_n := \left\{v_{0,1}^n, v_{0,2}^n, \cdots, v_{0,k}^n \right\}$ be $k$ uniformly and independently selected vertices of $G_n$.
 Then for $\beta < \frac{1}{r}$

 \end{Theorem}